 In 2015, researchers in Korea used Landsat 8 OLI reflectances to assess water quality in Korean Rivers (Lim and Choi 2015).
 We based our methodology on their findings and cross calibrated Landsat Data with Aqua Modis data and in-situ data.

 On August 17, 2015, researchers from VIMS collected additional in-situ data in the James and York River, and Landsat 8 captured images of our study area.
-Landsat 8 also provided virtually cloud free data from that date.
+Landsat 8 also provided virtually cloud free data for that date.
 Because of the availability and quality of the data, we chose August 17, 2015 as our initial cross-calibration date.
 To make our model more robust, we also selected July 19, 2013 because there were few clouds and most of the study area is visible in Landsat 8 and Aqua MODIS imagery.

 We will run multiple linear and nonlinear regression models in R to identify the most accurate algorithm for producing the location of algal hotspots present in a given Landsat data set.